pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 * Above price is incl VAT
 * Make sure to read the Terms & Conditions before booking by clicking [here](https://www.pieaerts.com/terms/)

+For this expedition, I am collaborating with my dear partner Elewana Collection, who run sixteen boutique lodges in locations across Kenya and Tanzania.
+On this particular trip, we will visit 2 of their most iconic camps, Elephant Pepper Camp in Mara North and Tortilis Camp in Amboseli.

+In the past few years, I have visited both conservancies countless times, which results in a very elaborate understanding of the area as well the wildlife, the guides, the seasonality and the light.
+We will work with the guides I have been working with for almost 5 years straight now and who became close friends.
+This friendship is the driving force behind some of my best wildlife work photographed in both places.
+For a period of 9 nights / 10 days, we will emerge ourselves in both conservancies and experience some of Africa’s wildest flora and fauna.

 ![](/uploads/screenshot-2022-12-19-at-13-33-16.jpg)

 ### Day-to-day itinerary

+_Day 1_

 With everybody traveling towards Kenya from different directions, the first day is all about landing and acclimatizing.
 We are spending the first night at Tamarind Tree Hotel in Nairobi, right on the edge of Nairobi National Park.
 The next morning our adventure starts!